waigania13/carmen/docs/addresses.md

 - `properties.carmen:addressnumber`
     - REQUIRED: a flat array of address numbers that have been clustered within this feature
     - Each address number can be a string or integer type.
-For example `100, "100", "100a"` are all valid examples of supported addresses
+For example `100, "100", "100a"` are all valid examples of supported addresses.
     - The `properties.carmen:addressnumber` is a parallel array to the coordinates array found at `geometry.coordinates`.
 This means that the lengths must be the same and that the address number of a given element within this array shares the coordinate with the